Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Solving Entropy Games With Bounded Rank

-Since the value of an entropy game coincides with a non-zero eigenvalue of the ambiguity matrix associated with a pair of strategies, the result is established. \end{proof}

-\begin{remark} When $W>2$, the separation bound of $\nu_{n,r}^{-1}$ may be written as $C_{n,r}^{-1} W^{-4r^2}$.
-The exponent of $W$ may be improved at the price of increasing the combinatorial factor $C_{n,r}$, by using a theorem of Mahler~\cite{mahler}, showing that for a polynomial of degree $d$, with integer coefficients bounded by $M$, and without distinct roots, the inverse of the distance between two distinct roots is bounded by
+together with $2^{-3/2}\exp(\exp(-2)/4)\leq 1/2$.
+Since the value of an entropy game coincides with a non-zero eigenvalue of the ambiguity matrix associated with a pair of strategies, the result is established. \end{proof} \begin{remark} When $W>2$, the separation bound of $\nu_{n,r}^{-1}$ may be written as $C_{n,r}^{-1} W^{-4r^2}$.
+The exponent of $W$ may be improved at the price of increasing the combinatorial factor $C_{n,r}$, by using a theorem of Mahler~\cite{mahler}, showing that for a polynomial of degree $d$, with integer coefficients bounded by $M$, and without multiple roots, the inverse of the distance between two distinct roots is bounded by \( \vartheta_{d,M} = 3^{-1/2} (d+1)^{ (2d+1)/2} M^{d-1} \).
+As explained in~\cite{rump}, one can deduce from this a separation root for polynomials $P$ with possibly multiple roots, after replacing $P$ by $\tilde{P}:=P/\operatorname{gcd}(P,P')$.
+Using Malher's bound instead of~\cref{e-rump-ineq}, we would arrive at a bound $(C'_{n,r})^{-1} W^{-4r^2+2r}$ instead of $C_{n,r}^{-1} W^{-4r^2}$. \end{remark}